xiaoxiae/Clis/scanning/README.md

 A folder containing the source code/documentation for the custom turntable used for turning the holds.

 ## `background/`
 A folder containing scripts for generating hold backgrounds (the surface the holds are place on).
-The `voronoi.py` background is the one currently used, since it seems to work the best.

 To scale the appropriate file for printing, `pdfjam` can be used: